Robert Spangler: Life and career

-Death of family and wives
+Death of wives and children

 On the morning of December 30, 1978, the bodies of Spangler's 45-year-old wife, and their 17-year-old son and 15-year-old daughter, were found in the Spangler home in Littleton, Colorado.
 All three had been shot with a .38-caliber handgun.
 The daughter, found partially clothed in her bed, had been shot in the back; the son, also in bed, had been shot in his chest; their mother was slumped over a typewriter in the basement with a bullet wound high on her forehead.
 A typewritten suicide note on the typewriter was signed with her initial.

 Spangler, age 45, admitted that he and his wife had marital problems, that he planned to leave her, and that he was having an affair with a co-worker, Sharon Cooper.
 He said he left the house early in the morning and returned only after the bodies had been discovered; but his story changed significantly in a subsequent interview.
 Two separate, private polygraph examiners found his answers inconclusive to questions about any possible role in the deaths.
 The gun used in the shootings was Spangler's, and evidence of gunshot residue was found on his right palm.
 On January 3, 1979, the Arapahoe County coroner closed the case as a murder-suicide.
 The sheriff's office was unable to overcome the coroner's findings, and they had exhausted all investigative leads; therefore, they were forced to close the case.
 Most of the evidence was either returned to Spangler or destroyed.
 Seven months later, Spangler married Sharon Cooper and moved into the house where his family was killed.
 He and Sharon shared a common interest in hiking.
 She eventually wrote a book of her experiences hiking the Grand Canyon.
 Subsequently, the couple began to have marital problems.
 Sharon had told people that after Robert's father died that she began to believe that Robert was out to get her.
 They divorced in 1988.